-CATEGORY Α В С D F Analysis 30 pts.
-Specific, developed analysis and insightful observations.
-Analysis is generally sound but could be more specific or insightful in some areas.
-General and/or undeveloped analysis.
+• P 2 - CATEGORY A В C D F Analysis Specific, developed analysis and insightful observa- tions.
+Analysis is generally sound but could be more specific or insightful in General and/or undeveloped analysis.
 Analysis is sparse and lacks insight.
 No relevant analysis and insightful observations made.
+30 pts. some areas.
 Supporting Details 20 pts.
 Support information is related to analysis and supportive of the topic/ subject.
 Support information has minor weak- nesses relative to analysis and/or support of the topic/ subject Support information has major weaknesses relative to analysis and/or support of the topic/subject.
 An attempt has been made to add support information, but it was unrelated or confusing.
 No support information found or irrelevant.
-Focus 20 pts.
-Maintains focus on topic/ subject throughout response.
+Focus Maintains focus on topic/ subject throughout response.
 May exhibit minor lapses in focus on topic/ subject May lose or may exhibit major lapses in focus on topic/subject.
 May fail to establish focus on topic/subject.
 No analytical focus found.
-Presentation Prepared- ness 15 pts.
+20 pts.
+0.37 201 1 Presentation Prepared- ness 15 pts.
 Speaks confidently and smoothly without vocal pauses.
 Generally speaks with confidence.
 Some vocal pauses.
-Appears somewhat nervous, may speak softly or pause, but does not impede audience's comprehension.
-Nervousness, pauses, and/or quiet voice impedes audience comprehension Nervousness and/or quiet voice prevents audience comprehension Ethos of the Group 15 pts.
+Appears somewhat nervous, may speak softly or pause, but does not impede audience's comprehension Nervousness, pauses, and/or quiet voice impedes audience comprehension Nervousness and/or quiet voice prevents audience comprehension PASCO Ethos of the Group 15 pts.
 The overall analysis establishes credibility of the group as a whole.
 The overall analysis reasonably establishes credibility of the group as a whole.
 Some lapses in establishing overall credibility of the group as a whole.
 Significant lapses in establishing credibility of the group as a whole.
 Failure to establish credibility as a group.

-Rubrics are subject to minor changes.
+\Rubrics are subject to minor changes.
 Students will be notified if changes occur.